Krusinaldo9/WisdomEngine/README.md

 ## Outlook.

 The current software prototype is an initial prototype of the wisdom engine and Navi reconstructors (NaviPy).
 Thus, some components lack an explicit documentation.
-This will be updated in the upcoming weeks.
+These will be updated in the upcoming weeks.